Skip to main content

 p1j/Otev/hr99QZ79I+5LdlUBOIihtU02IDM72/+Ar1q4iA=

-In A-Parser, you can configure template macros and pre-installed variables that will be available globally for all templates.
-You can specify global macros in Settings -> Additional settings:
+In A-Parser, you can configure template macros and preset variables that will be globally available for all templates; global macros can be specified in Settings -> Advanced Settings.

-object is already defined there, which is used to format time for the result file name.
+By default, it already contains the pre-definition of the $datefile, object, which is used for time formatting for the result file name.